utshomax/postman-docs/src/pages/docs/collections/running-collections/testing-api-performance.md

 ## Configuring a performance test

 Before you configure a performance test, [create a collection](/docs/collections/using-collections/) with the requests you want to use to simulate user activity.
-For each virtual user, Postman will run the collection in parallel and repeatedly to simulate real world load on your API.
+For each virtual user, Postman will run the collection in parallel and repeatedly to simulate real-world load on your API.

 To configure a performance test in the Postman desktop app, do the following: